Uncharted: Fan film

+Theme park attraction

+A "storycoaster" ride based on the 2022 film, titled Uncharted: The Enigma of Penitence, opened at PortAventura Park on June 17, 2023.

 Reception

-The Uncharted series has been a major success, both critically and commercially; by September 2017, the series had sold over 41 million copies worldwide.
+The Uncharted series has been a major success, both critically and commercially.
 Much of the praise for the series has gone towards the graphics Naughty Dog have produced and attained, as well as the writing and voice acting, with GamesRadar ranking it the second best franchise of the seventh generation.
 The Uncharted series is widely credited with bringing up Naughty Dog's reputation and has them regarded as one of the best developers in the industry.

 As the protagonist of the series, Nathan Drake is seen as a PlayStation mascot, while Uncharted 2: Among Thieves is considered one of the greatest games of all time.
 It received over fifty Game of the Year awards, with critics heralding it as a gaming milestone.
 The game currently lies among the highest ever rated PlayStation 3 games on Metacritic.
 Uncharted 4: A Thief's End is also ranked as one of the best in the series, and among the finest video games of the eighth generation.

 Sales

 The first installment was a member of the PlayStation Essentials range, having shipped over 2.6 million copies worldwide.
 Uncharted 2 was the highest selling game in the month of its release, and by the end of their life-cycles, the games combined sold over 13 million copies by 2011.
 Sales for Uncharted 3 were revealed to have been over double that of its predecessor by Naughty Dog's product marketing manager Asad Quizilbash, which "far" exceeded their expectations, and the game eventually helped bring the Uncharted series to verified sales of over 17 million copies worldwide.
 Prior to the release of the fourth main installment, Sony revealed the Uncharted series has sold over 28 million copies worldwide.

-Uncharted 4 is the best selling installment of the series to date, with over 15 million individual copies sold, making it one of the best-selling PlayStation 4 games of all time.
-Sales accrued, which included from the Lost Legacy expansion pack, in a December 2017 panel in celebration of the 10 year anniversary of the series at the PlayStation Experience event, revealed that the series has sold 41.7 million units globally.
+Uncharted 4 is the best selling installment of the series to date, with over 18 million copies sold, making it one of the best-selling PlayStation 4 games of all time.
+As of December 2017, the series had sold 41.7 million units globally.